sveltejs/svelte/site/content/docs/03-run-time.md

 ---

 If a function is passed as the second argument, it will be called when the number of subscribers goes from zero to one (but not from one to two, etc).
-That function can return another function that is called when the number of subscribers goes from one to zero.
+That function will be passed a `set` function which changes the value of the store.
+It must return a `stop` function that is called when the subscriber count goes from one to zero.

 ```js
 import { writable } from 'svelte/store';